YadiBelly/IOS-Tumblr/Unit-5-Project-Tumblr-Feed-main/ios101-project5-tumblr-starter-main-2/ios101-project5-tumblr/README.md

-# Project 5 - *Tumblr Feed*
+Project 5 - Tumblr-Feed

 Submitted by: Yadisa Belliard

-**Tumblr Feed** is an app that lets you scroll and see the pictures with the summaries of the stories next to it  [TODO]
+Tumblr-Feed is an app that ...
+Tumblr's feed is known for its diversity, customization, and multimedia content, offering a personalized mix of text, images, GIFs, and videos based on user interests.

-Time spent: **3** hours spent in total
+Time spent: 5 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] App has a configured table view and table view call
+- [X] App has a configured table view and table view call
-- [x] App populates the table view with data fetched from an API
+- [X] App populates the table view with data fetched from an API

 The following **optional** features are implemented: